Message from the CEO

 for seven years in a row

-Since 2017, SoftBank has received the highest “Gold” rating in the “PRIDE Index” evaluation for five years in a row for its internal initiatives for LGBTQ and other sexual minorities.
+Since 2017, SoftBank has received the highest “Gold” rating in the “PRIDE Index” evaluation for six years in a row for its internal initiatives for LGBTQ and other sexual minorities.

 The “PRIDE Index” is awarded to companies with superior LGBTQ initiatives and was established by the “work with Pride (in Japanese)” voluntary association for the purpose of achieving broad social recognition of specific ways to create comfortable workplaces for LGBTQ and other sexual minorities.